-In the Wye Valley, where the English hills roll gently towards Wales, sits Westbrook Court.
+In the Golden Valley, where the English hills roll gently towards Wales, sits Westbrook Court.
 This is where England finds its soul.
-The stressed and the put-upon come here to read in bookish Hay-on-Wye, to potter the litany of specialist shops, country pubs and ancient churches, or to test their legs on Merbach Hill and Hay Bluff.
+The stressed and the put-upon come here to read in bookish Hay-on-Wye, to potter the array of independent boutiques and bookshops, visit the best of the local country pubs and ancient churches and the famous Black and White villages, or to test their legs on Merbach Hill and Hay Bluff.

 There are bugs to hunt, trees to hug, hedgerows for foraging, and a willow-tree swing.
 Escape to the private fields or for yomps up Merbach Hill and Little Mountain, or get together in the landscaped seating area for firepit fun.